 Daewoo burst into the UK in 1995 promising a new way of selling cars, by selling us old cars.
-The Nexia was essentially a Daewoo Le Mans which itself was based on the MK2 Vauxhall Astra.
-The larger Espero was a MK2 Vauxhall Cavalier.
+The Daewoo Nexia was essentially a Daewoo Le Mans which itself was based on the Mk2 Vauxhall Astra.
+The larger Espero was a Mk2 Vauxhall Cavalier.

-Daewoo sold its cars through its own agencies with the sales people receiving no commission.
-The new car prices were fixed as were the trade-in used car values. £8,295 got you the entry-level Nexia and for £12,195 you could own the bells and whistles version of the Espero.
-Customers were politely warned not to expect any discounts, so in this respect Daewoo was the 1990s equivalent of Dacia.
+Daewoo sold its cars through its own agencies with the salespeople receiving no commission.
+The new car prices were fixed as were the trade-in used car values. £8,295 got you the entry-level Daewoo Nexia and for £12,195 you could own the bells and whistles version of the Espero.
+Customers were politely warned not to expect any discounts, so in this respect, Daewoo was the 1990s equivalent of Dacia.

 In fairness, the non-negotiable price did include quite a generous package.
-Buyers were given a 3-year warranty, 3-years free servicing, 3-years AA cover, a full tank of fuel and 12 months road tax.
+Buyers were given a three-year warranty, three-years free servicing, three-years AA cover, a full tank of fuel and 12 months road tax.
 The cars were basic, but for buyers who just wanted to get from A to C and didn’t worry about the B-road in between, Daewoo struck quite a chord.